deneijk/Shifter/README.md

 # Shifter
 Simple and easy to use daily shiftboard for assigning shifts in timeslots to users.
-One file containing HTML, CSS and Javascript.
+All-in-one file (shifter.html) containing HTML, CSS and Javascript.
 I created this basic version for my work, so we can assign shifts to people on a daily basis using a touch TV (Samsung Flip).
 This works out very well.

 Try right away by opening the file from GitHUB: https://raw.githack.com/deneijk/Shifter/main/shifter.html